 Cost and Session Information

-Methods in Stem Cell Engineering is an afterschool program that takes place over days.
+Methods in Stem Cell Engineering takes place in the winter break over 4 sessions.
 Each session is 3 hours long.
-A tuition is charged to cover the cost of lab supplies, instructor salaries and lab facilities.
+Tuition is charged to cover the cost of lab supplies, instructor salaries and lab facilities.